 Contact Shine Lawyers

-Accidents and injuries can happen anywhere, including public places such as gyms and recreational facilities.
-If you’ve been injured in a public place and somebody owed you a duty of care, you may have a claim for compensation.
-Get in touch with our public liability team for an obligation-free assessment of your claim.
+Accidents and injuries can happen anywhere, including public places such as gyms, sporting fields and recreational facilities.
+If you’ve been injured in a public place and somebody owed you a duty of care, you may have a sporting injury compensation claim or workout injury claim.